Athletics at the 1992 Summer Olympics – Women's javelin throw

 These are the official results of the women's javelin throw event at the 1992 Summer Olympics in Barcelona, Spain.
 There were a total of 25 participating athletes.
 The top 12 and ties, and all those reaching 62.50 metres advanced to the final.
 The javelin used was an "old design" rough surfaced javelin.

+The winning margin was 8 cm which as of 2023 remains the only time the women's javelin throw was won by less than 10 cm at the Olympics.